gabromerorodriguez/post-install-config/README.md

 <img width="491" alt="Capture4" src="https://github.com/gabromerorodriguez/post-install-config/assets/163021104/f5a49434-4bf5-4a2a-ad18-368ae9d27d6c">
 </p>
 <p>
-In te same section where we created the Roles and Deparments, now we added Teams.
+In the same section where we created the Roles and Deparments, now we added Teams.
 Teams in osTicket are subsets of departments, consisting of agents who collaborate on resolving tickets within a specific area of expertise or responsibility.
 For instance, within the IT support department, there may be separate teams for network troubleshooting, software support, and hardware maintenance.
 In this case, we create the Level II Support.
 </p>
 <br />